To assist with meeting the Requirements of Part L - Conservation of fuel and power, there are a number of tools and documents available:

 Part L 2013 - Where to start: An introduction for house builders and designers.

-As a starting point for design and specification, these NHBC Foundation guides, supported by DCLG, looks at the implications of the Part L and includes examples of typical homes.
+As a starting point for design and specification, these NHBC Foundation guides, supported by MHCLG, looks at the implications of the Part L and includes examples of typical homes.

 The guides present a number of options from which the house builder or designer can explore the best and most cost-effective Part L solutions.